triestpa/Open-Cryptochat/README.md

 This leaves us with two options -

-1. Encrypt and send a separate copy of the message to each user.
+1. Encrypt and send a separate copy of the message to each user, if there are more than one.
 1. Restrict each chat room to only allow two users at a time.

 Since this tutorial is already quite long, we'll be going with second, simpler option.